giantswarm/kubernetes-elastic-stack/docs/index.md

 Then, we can choose `json.time` for `time-field name` below.

 All set!
 You can now use Kibana to access your logs including filtering logs based on pod names and namespaces.

+## Configuring Curator to change log retention

+Included in this recipe, there is a Scheduled Job running [Curator](https://github.com/elastic/curator) once a day to clean up your logs.
+The pod is set to run at 1 minute past midnight and delete indices that are older than 3 days.

+You can change this by editing the ConfigMap named `curator-config`.
+The definition of the `action_file.yaml` is quite self-explaining for simple set ups.
+For more advanced configuration options, please consult the [Curator Documentation](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/index.html).